electr0sheep/Maegen/README.md

 - The file maegenThacker.py was written by [Isaiah Thacker](https://github.com/ThackerCI).
 - The file maegen.py represents the changes I made to the original maegenThacker.py

-- The music and sounds for the "slingers" came from Dune II
+- The music, sounds, and images for the "slingers" came from Dune II
 - The music for the swordsman came from Quest for Glory 5
-- The sounds for the swordsman came from Warcraft II
+- The sounds and images for the swordsman came from Warcraft II

 # Dependencies
 - [Python3](https://www.python.org/downloads/)